Tomato Plants

 • Use of resistant varieties.

-• Use any insecticides like Dimethoate (Perfection), Acetaf, Tiro, etc. to control the virus carriers (whiteflies).
+• Use insecticides like Dimethoate (Perfection), Acetaf, Tiro, etc., to control the virus carriers (whiteflies).

 • Cover the seed bed with a small mesh nylon net to produce seedlings.

-• Control whitefly by applying any insecticide like Admire (1.5 ml per liter of water) at least 2 times in 12 days from one week after planting till fruiting.
+• Control whitefly by applying any insecticide like Admire (1.5 ml per liter of water) at least two times in 12 days from one week after planting till fruiting.

 • In the initial stage, remove the affected trees and bury them in the ground.

-Tomato wilt disease is a common and severe ailment that affects tomato plants, as well as other solanaceous crops and ornamentals in tropical and subtropical regions worldwide.
+Tomato wilt disease is a common and severe ailment affecting tomato plants, other solanaceous crops, and ornamentals in tropical and subtropical regions worldwide.
 The disease thrives in high temperatures and moist soil and can persist once established.
-The pathogen enters through small wounds on susceptible host plants under ideal conditions.
+The pathogen enters through minor wounds on susceptible host plants under ideal conditions.
 The bacteria block the stem’s vascular tissue, cutting off water and nutrient flow, ultimately leading to the plant’s demise.

 Bacterial wilt is a soil-borne disease.
-Caused by bacteria called Ralstonia solanacearum.
+It is caused by a bacteria called Ralstonia solanacearum.

-• The pathogen enters the plant through root wounds and propagates in water transport channels and Blocks ducts.
+• The pathogen enters the plant through root wounds, propagates in water transport channels, and Blocks ducts.
 As a result, leaves and plants become green and droop.

 • Pick up and destroy diseased trees on sight.